-One hundred per cent of volunteers completed the IRV-IPL self-assessment.
+One hundred percent of volunteers completed the IRV-IPL self-assessment.
 As shown in Table 3, the mean responses of participants on the IPL items before the health checks ranged from two (Developing) to five (Advanced) depending on the prior expertise of the volunteer.
-Students who were already registered healthcare professionals (e.g. nurse or paramedic) reported Proficient or Advanced level skills at the outset, whereas those who were not registered healthcare professionals reported Emerging or Developing skills prior to the health checks.
+Students who were already registered healthcare professionals (e.g., nurse or paramedic) reported Proficient or Advanced level skills at the outset, whereas those who were not registered healthcare professionals reported Emerging or Developing skills prior to the health checks.
 IPL scores after the health checks ranged from four (Proficient) to six (Excellent), again with registered healthcare professionals rating their skills as Advanced or Excellent, whereas those who were not registered healthcare professionals rated their skills as Proficient or Advanced.
-When asked to consider their perception of future delivery ('If...health promotion event'), ratings were mostly Proficient or Advanced for those who were not registered healthcare professionals, but Advanced or Excellent for those who were registered.
-There was improvement in scores across scenarios for every single item on the IRV-IPL.
+When asked to consider their perception of future delivery ("If...health promotion event"), ratings were mostly Proficient or Advanced for those who were not registered healthcare professionals, but Advanced or Excellent for those who were registered.
+There was an improvement in scores across scenarios for every single item on the IRV-IPL.
 Specifically, there was a significant linear increase in overall IRV-IPL scores (from before, to after) for 100% of the IPL volunteers, with these positive values either sustained or further increased when considering the future scenario.
-The vast majority of items in the 'What If' scenario were rated as Advanced or Excellent.
+The vast majority of items in the "What If" scenario were rated as Advanced or Excellent.
+Moreover, there are statistically significant increases between Before, After, and What If constructs' mean scores as shown in Table 4.